-- 339. CYC has particular concerns about AQA Version 3, the model presented in the applicants' evidence, relating to the optimism inherent in the modelling.
-Those concerns were set out in opening and in rebuttal evidence.
-The Council and the applicants submitted a joint note on bias adjustment factors.
+- 339. CYC has particular concerns about AQA Version 3, the model presented in the applicants' evidence248, relating to the optimism inherent in the modelling.
+Those concerns were set out in opening and in rebuttal evidence249.
+The Council and the applicants submitted a joint note on bias adjustment factors250.
 The following points are made in response: - The joint note fails to mention that the Council has historically rejected using a local bias adjustment factor due to the co-location site being

-&lt;sup>247 There is a summary table at page 8 of CYC14 which presents figures drawn from WH24 Ms Hobson's proof (WH8/1)
+247 There is a summary table at page 8 of CYC14 which presents figures drawn from WH24 described as a canyon like street.
+There is no evidence that the site has changed.

+248 Ms Hobson's proof (WH8/1)

-&lt;sup>249 CYC10 and CYC11
+249 CYC10 and CYC11